Summer 2021 Newsletter

 - Economics is a versatile major that can be a gateway to many career paths in government, finance, nonprofit organizations, law, academia, and much more.
 Our students develop a framework for thinking analytically, and they also get the data and communication skills needed to be successful in the workplace.
 Early career salary of economics majors nationally is $56,700 – higher than business and most other majors in the College of Liberal Arts.

-- Beginning in Summer 2021, undergraduates will be able to apply for paid Research Internships, providing opportunities to deepen their research skillsets and collaborate with our award-winning faculty.
+- Paid Research Internships provide opportunities for undergraduates to deepen their research skillsets and collaborate with our award-winning faculty.
 Every senior also develops an independent research project as part of the capstone course (ECON 492).

 Graduate Program Highlights: